Cancer Act, R.S.O. 1990, c. C.1Skip to content

 11. The members of the Foundation and its medical advisory board shall be paid such amounts for travelling and other expenses as the Foundation may determine from time to time.
 R.S.O.
 1990, c.
 C.1, s.
 11; 1997, c.
 15, s.
 2 (3).

-12. The accounts of the Foundation shall be audited annually by the Auditor General or by such qualified auditor as the Lieutenant Governor in Council designates, in which event the costs of the audit shall be paid out of the funds of the Foundation.
+12. The accounts of the Foundation shall be audited annually by the Provincial Auditor or by such qualified auditor as the Lieutenant Governor in Council designates, in which event the costs of the audit shall be paid out of the funds of the Foundation.
 R.S.O.
 1990, c.
 C.1, s.
-12; 2004, c.
-17, s.
-32.
+12.

-13. (1) The Foundation shall after the close of each fiscal year make a report upon its affairs during the preceding year to the Minister of Health and Long-Term Care and every such report shall contain a financial statement, certified by the auditor, showing all money received and disbursed by the Foundation during the preceding year.
+13. (1) The Foundation shall after the close of each fiscal year make a report upon its affairs during the preceding year to the Minister of Health and every such report shall contain a financial statement, certified by the auditor, showing all money received and disbursed by the Foundation during the preceding year.
 R.S.O.
 1990, c.
 C.1, s.
-13 (1); 2006, c.
-19, Sched.
-L, s.
-11 (2).
+13 (1).

 Power to expropriate land and erect buildings